Duluth, MN 55812

 Clients must agree to having therapy sessions recorded for the purposes of education and therapeutic intervention.
 The signed consent is located in the client´s chart.

-Digital AudioVisual System in RFP Clinic
+Digital AudioVisual System in RFP Clinic: CORS

 The clinic digital audiovisual system allows for students to record treatment sessions and analyze data from recorded sessions.
 Students must have permission and a password to use the system.
 General directions for using the Main Digital Audiovisual System are provided below.
 For questions, please contact Linda Marnich, Clinic Secretary or Lynette Carlson, Clinic Director.